Alumni Legacy Scholarship Recipient

 “I am so honored to be one of the recipients of the Alumni Legacy Scholarship.
 This scholarship will help me financially as I continue to pursue my goals.”

-The Alumni Legacy Scholarship is offered exclusively to students whose parent or grandparent is a Northern Michigan University alumni and reside in the state of Michigan.
+The Alumni Legacy Scholarship is offered exclusively to students whose parent or grandparent is a Northern Michigan University alumnus/na and resides in the state of Michigan.
 The NMU Alumni Association will award ten $1,000 Legacy Scholarships annually.
 Student recipients may re-apply.

 In order to qualify for this award, students must meet the following criteria: